tenzir/tenzir/README.md

 ## License

-The majority of our code is open source and comes with a **BSD 3-clause license**.
+The pipeline executor and majority of the node code is open source and comes with a **BSD 3-clause license**.
 Visit <https://tenzir.com/pricing> for commercial editions and [read the FAQs](https://docs.tenzir.com/faqs) for further details.

 [app]: https://app.tenzir.com